latakshsariyapatidar/BankingBackend/README.md

    - Robust Mongoose schemas with compound indexing on key fields.
    - Ledger immutability built into Mongoose hooks.

+## API Integration Guide (Frontend)

+For detailed information about endpoints, payloads, headers, and authentication for frontend integration, please refer to the [Frontend Guide](frontend_guide.md).

 ## Project Structure
 ```text
 src/